adonisjs/v5-docs/content/guides/views/mutations.md

+---
+summary: Reference guide to mutations in Edge using the `@set` tag
+---

 Edge allows you to define local variables or mutate the value of an existing property using the `@set` tag.

 Ideally, it is best to avoid too many inline local variables and pre process your data before passing it to the template.